ned14/outcome/doc/src/content/tutorial/_index.md

 {{% snippet "using_result.cpp" "convert" %}}

-`checked<T, EC>` is convertible from any `T2` convertible to `T` as well as any `EC2` convertible to `EC`, provided that the conversion is not ambiguous.
-If some type `X` is both convertible to `T` and `EC`, conversion to `checked<T, EC>` fails to compile.
+`unchecked<T, EC>` is convertible from any `T2` convertible to `T` as well as any `EC2` convertible to `EC`, provided that the conversion is not ambiguous.
+If some type `X` is both convertible to `T` and `EC`, conversion to `unchecked<T, EC>` fails to compile.
 In this case you need to use one of the tagged constructors:

 {{% snippet "using_result.cpp" "explicit" %}}

-## Inspecting `checked<>`
+## Inspecting `unchecked<>`

 Suppose we will be writing function `print_half` that takes an integral number (however big) represented as an `std::string` and outputs a number which is twice smaller:

 {{% snippet "using_result.cpp" "half_decl" %}}

-Type `checked<void>` means that there is no value to be retuned upon success, but that the operation might still fail, and we may be interested in inspecting the cause of the failure.
-Class template `checked<>` is declared with attribute `[[nodiscard]]`, which means compiler will warn you if you forget to inspect the returned object (in C++ 17 or later).
+Type `unchecked<void>` means that there is no value to be retuned upon success, but that the operation might still fail, and we may be interested in inspecting the cause of the failure.
+Class template `unchecked<>` is declared with attribute `[[nodiscard]]`, which means compiler will warn you if you forget to inspect the returned object (in C++ 17 or later).

 The implementation will do the following: if the integral number can be represnted by an `int`, we will convert to `int` and use its arithmetical operations.
 If the number is too large, we will fall back to using a custom `BigInt` implementation that needs to allocate memory.
 In the implementation we will use function `convert` defined in the previous section.

 {{% snippet "using_result.cpp" "half_impl" %}}

 #1.
-You test if `checked<>` object represents a successful operation with contextual conversion to `bool`.
+You test if `unchecked<>` object represents a successful operation with contextual conversion to `bool`.

 #2.
 Function `.value()` extracts the successfully returned `BigInt`.

 #3.
 Function `.error()` allows you to inspect the error sub-object, representing information about the reason for failure.

 #4.
 Macro `OUTCOME_TRY` represents a control statement.
-It implies that the function call in the second argument returns a `checked<>`.
+It implies that the function call in the second argument returns a `unchecked<>`.
 It is defined as:

 {{% snippet "using_result.cpp" "from_string" %}}

-   Our control statement means: if `fromString` returned failure, this same error information should be returned from `print_half`, even though the type of `checked<>` is different.
+   Our control statement means: if `fromString` returned failure, this same error information should be returned from `print_half`, even though the type of `unchecked<>` is different.
 If `fromString` returned success, we create  variable `i` of type `int` with the value returned from `fromString`.
 If control goes to subsequent line, it means `fromString` succeeded and variable of type `int` is in scope.

 #5.
 In the return statement we extract the error information and use it to initialize the return value from `print_half`.
 We could have written `return r.error();` instead,
-    and it would have the same effect, but it would not work if we were using `outcome<>` instead of `checked<>` -- this will be covered later.
+    and it would have the same effect, but it would not work if we were using `outcome<>` instead of `unchecked<>` -- this will be covered later.

 #6.
 Function `success()` returns an object of type `success<void>` representing success.
 This is implicitly converted by
 all `result` and `outcome` types into a successful return, default constructing any `T` if necessary.